avflo/op-quasar/README.md

 <img align="center" width="395" height="280" src="resp_examples.gif" alt="Response Examples" /></img>

->💡 Note: Remember that you need to attach a valid `x-api-key` on each request.
+>💡 Note: Remember that you need to attach a valid `x-api-key` to the header on each request.
 This is set as a minimum security layer

 ## Test